Election Integrity Act of 2021: Ballot drop boxes

 In response to the COVID-19 pandemic, officials in Georgia allowed the use of ballot drop boxes in the 2020 United States presidential election.
-The Election Integrity Act codifies the permanent use of drop boxes in general elections and mandates at least one box per county but also places more onerous restrictions on their use.
+The Election Integrity Act codifies the permanent use of drop boxes in general elections and mandates at least one box per county but also places some restrictions on their use.
 Most notably, it limits additional drop boxes to either one per 100,000 registered voters or one per voting location, whichever is fewer; this caps the number of drop boxes in the four counties making up the core of the Atlanta metro area (Fulton County, Cobb County, DeKalb County, and Gwinnett County) at 23 or fewer, depending on how many early-voting sites the counties provide, which was significantly fewer than the 94 drop boxes the counties used in the 2020 United States presidential election in Georgia.
 It also requires drop boxes to be located indoors in early voting locations and mandates that they only be accessible when those polling locations are open (in the 2020 election, drop boxes were available 24 hours per day, 7 days a week in a variety of locations), and closes drop boxes four days before Election Day, when turning absentee ballots into the US Post Office begins running the risk they will arrive at election offices late.

-Voter ID
+Voter ID and removal of signature match

-The bill requires absentee voters to provide their driver's license number, last four digits of their Social Security number, or a photo copy of an accepted form of identification when requesting an absentee ballot.
+The bill requires absentee voters to provide their driver's license or state ID number, last four digits of their Social Security number, or a photo copy of an accepted form of identification when requesting an absentee ballot, such as a utility bill.
+This replaced requirements for absentee voters to provide their signatures, which were verified by signature matching conducted by poll workers.